Mahmoud-Elwazeer/financial-instruments/README.md

 | `EXPIRY_TIME_FOR_CACHE` | Expiry time for cache (in seconds) | `3600` |
 | `LOGGING_DRIVER` | Docker logging driver (`json-file`, `none`, etc.) | `json-file` |

-## Notes

-- Ensure that your frontend is correctly configured to make API requests to the backend at `http://localhost:<BACKEND_PORT>`.

 ## Troubleshooting

 - **Port Conflicts**: If you encounter port conflicts, check if any other services are using the same ports and update the `.env` file accordingly.